North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Schedule Analysis

-- In their best win of the season, which took place on November 12, the Tar Heels took down the Davidson Wildcats (No. 73 in our computer rankings) by a score of 74-70.
+- When the Tar Heels beat the Davidson Wildcats, the No. 73 team in our computer rankings, by a score of 74-70 on November 12, it was their signature win of the year so far.

 Get tickets for any college basketball game this season at Ticketmaster!